 Article IX.
 BARN EXECUTIVE OFFICERS

 Section 1.
-Three to four current barn members will be selected for UVM Horse Barn executive committee by the Animal and Veterinary Sciences faculty/staff after soliciting recommendations from the current UVM Horse Barn executive committee and barn members.
+No more than three to four current barn members will be selected for UVM Horse Barn Executive Committee by the faculty advisors and current executive committee members..

 Section 2.
-Any current barn member who has had their horse in the barn for at least one full academic year may indicate that they are interested in being considered for the UVM Horse Barn executive committee on their re-application due in early April.
+Any current barn member who has had their horse in the barn for at least one full academic year may indicate that they are interested in being considered for the UVM Horse Barn Executive Committee on their re-application due in early April or by completing an application throughout the year.
 Ideal candidates will have enough time in their academic schedule to devote to the committee, have extensive knowledge of good horse management practices, be very safety conscious, display leadership qualities, be highly responsible, reliable, considerate and honest, communicate well with peers, staff and faculty, be approachable, and have a positive attitude about the barn.

 Section 3.
-The members of UVM Horse Barn executive committee will sign up for one credit of Horse Barn Executive Committee every semester.
-UVM Horse Barn executive committee will meet at least every other week with the barn faculty manager.
+The members of UVM Horse Barn Executive Committee will sign up for one credit of Horse Barn Executive Committee every semester.
+UVM Horse Barn executive committee will meet at least every other week with the barn faculty advisor.

 Section 4.
-Selection of UVM Horse Barn executive members will be in the month of April.
+Selection of UVM Horse Barn executive members will be in the month of April or earlier as needed.
 The new members will work in cooperation with the present school year's executive members and shall assume their official duties in May.

 Section 5.
+Executive members may receive stricter consequences for violating member expectations and may be asked to step down from the executive committee.
+Decisions will be left to the faculty advisor.

+Section 6.
 All barn executive members must be present for any policy discrepancies.

-Section 6.
-The UVM Horse Barn executive committee shall be responsible for the following:
+Section 7.
+The UVM Horse Barn Executive Committee shall be responsible for the following:

 A. Event coordination including community events and programs